Syudu41/ASTRA---Gates-Project/README.md

    - Fine-tuned with data from schools with low graduation rates
    - Focused on understanding challenges in struggling schools

-3. **ASTRA-FT-Full**
-   - Fine-tuned with a mixed dataset from both high and low graduation rate schools
-   - Provides a balanced perspective across different school environments

 ## Usage Instructions